-- Work as a real estate agent: You will generally need to get a certain number of years under your belt as a licensed real estate agent, and, in some cases, a certain number of points of practical work experience.
-In California, you need at least two years of experience as a full-time licensed agent within the last five years or equivalent education or activities.
+- Work as a real estate agent: You will generally need to get a certain number of years under your belt as a licensed real estate agent.
+Some cases require a certain number of points of practical work experience.
+In California, you need at least two years of experience as a full-time licensed agent within the last five years.
+Or equivalent education or activities.

 - Complete required coursework: Broker educational requirements vary by state but generally includes a certain number of mandatory and elective courses.
-California requires five mandatory and three elective college-level real estate courses spanning the practical, financial and legal aspects of brokering.
+California calls for five required and three elective college-level real estate courses spanning the practical, financial and legal aspects of brokering.

 - Pass examination: You will need to take and pass the broker exam.
-In California, you must get at least 75 percent of 200 questions right to pass.
+In California, you must get at least 75 percent of 200 questions right to succeed.

-- Apply for licensing: After passing the exam, you must apply for and be approved for a broker license.
-In some states, you can apply for the broker exam and license at the same time.
+- Apply for licensing: After passing the exam, you must apply for and obtain approval for a broker license.
+In some states, you can put for the broker exam and license at the same time.
 Both come with a fee.